AmedeoV/seraphix/utilities/README.md

   - Use 2-16 workers based on your CPU
   - Reduce workers if API quota is low
   - Adjust batch size based on dataset size
+  - Wait and resume if rate limit is hit